Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Appendix: Notes on the PCA respiratory motion model

-\section{Appendix : Notes on the PCA respiratory motion model}
+\section{Appendix: Notes on the PCA respiratory motion model}

-In this section, we explain how to derive the equations for the \gls{PCA} motion model as described in Section \ref{Breathing motion modeling with PCA} (Eqs. \ref{eq:PCA respiratory model} and \ref{eq:PCA weight calculation}) from the original matrix description of the \gls{PCA} algorithm.
-That model is subject-specific and similar to the original one proposed in \cite{zhang2007patient}, although, in our work, \gls{PCA} is only applied to internal motion, and no surrogate data is involved.
-We first define a "data matrix" containing motion information for a given sequence until time step $M \in \mathbb{N}$ as follows:
+In this section, we derive the equations of the motion model introduced in Section \ref{Breathing motion modeling with PCA}, starting from the conventional formulation of \gls{PCA}.
+This motion model is sequence-specific and similar to the original one proposed in \cite{zhang2007patient}, although here we apply \gls{PCA} only to internal motion and do not rely on surrogate data.
+We form the matrix $X \in \mathbb{R}^{M \times 2|I|}$ that contains all motion information for a given sequence up to time step $M$: